-APPLICATION TEMPLATES
+2. APPLICATION TEMPLATES

-An application consists of several sections that must be uploaded before the online application is submitted.
+An application consists of several sections that must be uploaded before the on application is submitted.
 Templates for these sections are available once an application is started on proposalCENTRAL.
-The templates must be downloaded to a computer and completed offline using word processing software.
+The templates must be downloaded and completed offline.
 Detailed below are the instructions for completing the individual sections.
 The sections must be converted into .pdf documents before being uploaded.
 Please see proposalCENTRAL's FAQ or call support at 1-800-875-2562 if you need assistance.

-2. TABLE OF CONTENTS (PAGE 1.1)
+3. TABLE OF CONTENTS (PAGE 1.1)